• Skip to main content

 A rotisserie chicken and other ingredients to make a casserole.

-• Rotisserie chicken – the time saver of all convenience foods, is freshly cooked rotisserie chicken that you can pick up from just about any grocery store these days.
-Of course, you can also substitute your own roasted chicken.
+• Rotisserie chicken is the time-saver of all convenience foods.
+These days, freshly cooked rotisserie chicken can be picked up from just about any grocery store.
+Of course, you can make your own roasted chicken or use this recipe for Slow Cooker Whole Rotisserie-Style Chicken.

 • Long grain and wild rice blend – combines long grain rice and wild rice with herbs and seasonings and is another time saver.
 Uncle Ben’s is probably the most common brand, and you need the original recipe, not instant.